Skip to main content

 Reviewed by Gaël Thirion on

-Season’s greetings should feel warm without assuming how someone celebrates.
-These card messages, emails and notes help you choose wording that fits the person, tone and year ahead.
+Season’s greetings should feel warm and inviting without assuming how someone celebrates.
+These card messages, emails, and notes help you choose wording that fits the person, the tone, and the year ahead.

 Example of season’s greetings and holiday card messages for family, friends and coworkers